 This slow cooker bbq pork is made with an easy semi-homemade sauce.
 The result is deliciously tender, tasty pork that’s great with any of your favorite sides.

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

-I know as a Scot I am probably one of the last people to claim any knowledge of barbecue sauce, and barbecue flavors in general.
+I know as a Scot, I am probably one of the last people to claim any knowledge of barbecue sauce, and barbecue flavors in general.
 It’s not exactly a type of food we do (in fairness anything you would typically cook outside isn’t something you’d associate with Scotland as there are very few times you would get to try it).

 Cooking in the slow cooker has two major advantages – it doesn’t heat up the whole kitchen and it allows the meat to get nice and tender in the sauce.
 Plus you don’t have to watch over it at all as the meat cooks.

-Here I used bone-in country-style pork ribs as that’s what I had, but to be honest this would work with a number of cuts and quantities (just probably not tenderloin as it is a little too lean), you just probably want more sauce if you are using a larger piece of meat.
-You want to make sure you have a nice layer over the top as the pork cooks.
+Here I used bone-in country-style pork ribs as that’s what I had, but to be honest you could use a number of cuts and quantities (just probably not tenderloin as it is a little too lean).
+Just adjust the amount of sauce if you are using a larger piece of meat – you want to make sure you have a nice layer over the top as the pork cooks.

 After you’ve left the slow cooker to do the hard work for a few hours, you can let the urge to open up and take a closer sniff get the better of you (it smells amazing as it’s cooking, it’s torture but in a good way!).
 The pork is meltingly tender – you can probably see how easily it falls apart as soon as you touch it with a fork.

 How to serve this slow cooker bbq pork

 This pork will go with pretty much any typical Southern sides – here I paired it with some collard greens and homemade biscuits, but take your pick from these or eg a simple coleslaw, creamed corn, beans, mashed potato or sweet potato.